KL-RFeng/Project-2/README.md

 # VGA checkerboard display with a red square that moves along the board in response to pressing push-buttons.

-The VGA checkerboard displays a red square that moves along the board in response to either pressing push-buttons on the development board.
+The VGA checkerboard displays a red square that moves along the board in response to pressing push-buttons on the development board.

 The VGA checkerboard display is written in VHDL for the NEXYS A7 (formerly NEXYS4) FPGA development board which is designed around the Xilinx Artix-7 FPGA.